Lung Cancer Screening: A Comprehensive Guide Online Course

 This Online Course will provide the education and training to improve your image interpretation skills as well as insight to developing a comprehensive lung cancer screening program.

-Learn and earn credit at your own pace with unlimited access to this course through November 11, 2018.
+Earn credit at your own pace through November 11, 2021 and continue to access your videos until November 12, 2025.
 See below for detailed information and learning outcomes.

 This course offers 10.5 CME and Self-Assessment Credits following completion of an online test.